mcharouk/aws/Certification/machinelearning.md

 # Encoding techniques

-* Label encoding
+* Label encoding : replace a label by a number
 * One hot encoding
+  * replace a multi class label by a table of boolean.
+  * Does not scale when there is a lot of class.
 * Target encoding : replaces a feature's categories with some number derived from the target.
-  * For exemple , for a group of item replace a number by the mean of the group.
+  * For exemple, for a group of item replace a number by the mean of the group.

 # Feature engineering